Find the Best Water Treatment Installation Companies for Your Business

 Water Softeners (Ion Exchange)

 This is the cornerstone of treatment for hard water.
-A water softener uses a process called ion exchange to remove calcium and magnesium ions, replacing them with sodium or potassium ions1 8.
+A water softener uses a process called ion exchange to remove calcium and magnesium ions, replacing them with sodium or potassium ions.
 The result is "soft" water that prevents scale, improves soap efficiency, and protects plumbing and appliances.
 Modern softeners are often paired with integrated filtration for a more complete solution.

 Iron and Sulfur Filtration